Search

 As with link exchanges, blog commenting was a common tactic in the past.
 For some reason, however, some SEO “specialists” insist on using it.

-For example, there are still link builders that are trying to build links by commenting on posts on our growth hacking blog.
+For example, there are still link builders out there that are trying to build links by commenting on posts on our growth hacking blog.
 If you have a blog yourself, you are probably familiar with this:

 But thanks to anti-spam plugins (we use CleanTalk for WordPress), you don’t have to worry about these spammy comments too much.